-The Best Marketer Award, sponsored by Yellow Pages, is awarded for demonstrating the most innovative and impactful integrated marketing initiative executed by a BC small business.
+The Best Marketer Award is awarded for demonstrating the most innovative and impactful integrated marketing initiative executed by a BC small business.
 Through a multi-channel approach, this business demonstrates creativity and increases customer engagement, as well as proves positive results against measurable business goals and objectives.

 - Integration: The business has successfully developed and executed an integrated marketing strategy with proven positive results, using both digital and offline tactics.
 Mediums may include, but are not limited to, traditional advertising, public relations, social media, content marketing, SEO, digital advertising, e-communications, contesting, video, etc.